tifchiu/tiffxnychiu/README.md

 ### About me :v:

-- :books: I'm a second-year computer science student minoring in cognitive science
+- :books: I'm a second-year computer science student minoring in cognitive science.
+My interests are in ML and reinforcement learning models.
 - :computer: My main languages are C++, Java, C, Python, HTML/CSS/JS, and _Racket_ (UW CS students know the struggle with this one :cold_sweat:)
 - :movie_camera: I love movies!
 Some of my favourites are Before Sunset, Reservoir Dogs, and Little Women.
 - :bulb: I'm working on honing my webdev skills by creating my CV Webpage that will also serve as my project portfolio!